psychosis448/wasm-performance/README.md

 ## if necessary change the mongodb installation path
 ## and/or the database path accordingly in the start method of:
 ## ./python-analysis/src/data_base/mongo.py
+## the finished analysis will be saved in ptyhon-analysis/analysis
 ```

 ### Tests